HOME DONATE NEWSLETTERS GALLERIES PETER EGAN WILDLIFE

 Just cats & dogs?

 When we moved to Chaldon and had the space to expand, we had outside animals too, also saved from slaughter, being abandoned or abused.
 For the next 18 years we enjoyed having goats, pigs, sheep, chickens, turkeys, rabbits and a couple of cows...you get the idea !!
 These we stopped taking in when Jacky’s health deteriorated and now they have died of old age.

-Chaldon supporters can see where their donations go, where the money is spent and it’s not on smart cars, fancy offices or holidays.
-Of course the upkeep of the bungalow, our home has to be maintained but that is for all of us, human & furry.
-The sanctuary is home, I live here and don’t have 9 - 5 hours and go home at the end of the day.
+Chaldon supporters can see where their donations go, where the money is spent and it's not on smart cars, fancy offices or holidays.
+Of course the upkeep of the bungalow, our home - the Sanctuary, is maintained but that is for all of us, human and furry as I live here with them all - 24/7.

 There is no doubt whatsoever that without our supporters, Chaldon Animal Sanctuary would not have been able to continue.
 It is entirely due to each and every individual friend of the sanctuary that Jacky and I have been able to make a difference to so many pets lives over the years, turning sad faces into happy ones.
 From all of us, our thanks for your help.